hyeyoungshin/hy-redex/README.md

-I am a CS phd student at Northeastern University.
-My focus is programming languages.
-My background is three years of core cs undergrad courses and some grad courses at Iowa State and University of Hawaii, and two plmws, two oplsses, for external learning experience.
-No research experience.

 In this repository, I am modeling PCF (programmable computable functions, Plotkin 1977) with **list** and **def**.
-Since we modeled PCF at *redex summer school*, I jumped right into writing down the syntax.
-To add types to my PCF language, I read redex manual (https://docs.racket-lang.org/redex/tutorial.html).
-It seemed going well, but my model turned out to be quite buggy.

-Here are the list of subtle (or non-subtle, if you are more experience language designer) problems my naive language had:
+Here are the list of subtle (or non-subtle) problems my redex model had which I want to remember:

 1. **binding-forms** clause must come last in your syntax.